rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-jest/README.md

 Delivery is triggered each `deliveryInterval` or when number of undelivered logs reached `batchSize`.

 `deliveryInterval` is the main driver of delivery.
 However, in high load scenarios, both parameters should be configured accordingly to prevent sub-optimal behaviour.
 See [Indexing performance tips](https://www.elastic.co/guide/en/elasticsearch/guide/current/indexing-performance.html) and [Performance Considerations](https://www.elastic.co/blog/performance-considerations-elasticsearch-indexing) for more info.

+### Message output
+There are at least three ways to generate output
+* (default) JsonLayout will serialize LogEvent using Jackson mapper configured in log4j-core
+* `messageOnly="true"` can be configured set to make use of [user-provided](https://github.com/rfoltyns/log4j2-elasticsearch/blob/master/log4j2-elasticsearch-jest/src/test/java/org/appenders/log4j2/elasticsearch/jest/smoke/CustomMessageFactoryTest.java) (or default) `org.apache.logging.log4j.message.Message.getFormattedMessage()` implementation
+* custom `org.apache.logging.log4j.core.layout.AbstractStringLayout` can be provided to appender config to use any other serialization mechanism

+### Failover
+Each unsuccessful batch can be redirected to any given `FailoverPolicy` implementation.
+By default, each log entry will be separately delivered to configured strategy class, but this behaviour can be amended by providing custom `ClientObjectFactory` implementation.

 ### Index name
 Since 1.1, index name can be defined using `IndexName` tag: